 A display room for fashion designers to showcase their lines to clothing buyers using live models.

-A short piece of dialogue taken form a script that you will be expected to prepare or do a cold read from at an audition.
+A short piece of dialogue taken from a script that you will be expected to prepare or do a cold read from at an audition.

 When arriving for a casting call, cattle call, go-see or audition, a model is generally expected to “sign-in” with both his/her name and the name of the agent or agency that sent them.